elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 Tagging pages is done through the `tags:` property in the metadata of the markdown page.
 Add the tag(s) to a list (square brackets).
 Make sure that your tag corresponds to an existing page.
-To find out what the tag is of a page, please check its metadata attribute `page_tag` at the top of the markdown file.
+To find out what the tag is of a page, please check its metadata attribute `page_id` at the top of the markdown file.

 This metadata example shows how we tag the "Storage" page with the **share** tag: